ahmadalauddin/shipsterx-postex-shipping-woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of PostEx WooCommerce Integration.
+Initial release of ShipsterX - Shipping with PostEx for WooCommerce.
 Install to streamline your PostEx shipping workflow.

 == Privacy Policy ==